CYCLOP5/surface-dots/README.md

 ---

 > [!CAUTION]
 > Layout geometry is hardcoded for a 3:2 high-resolution display.
-Deviation in aspect ratio or pixel density will result in misalignment.
+Deviation in aspect ratio or pixel density will result in misalignment or things looking too big.
+Please reconfigure values if you do not have a 3:2 high res display.

 ## Hyprland